OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 The third line defines a concrete type that implements all the features required of an `AbstractSolutionData`, and adds a static parameter `Tmsh`, the datatype of the mesh variables.
 The additional static parameter is necessary because one field of `EulerData_` has type `Tmsh`.
 Note that there could be multiple implementations of `AbstractSolutionData` for the Euler equations, perhaps with different fields to store certain data or not.
-All these implementations will need to have the static parameters `Tsol`, `Tdim`, `Tres`, and `var_type`, so `EulerData` is defined as an abstract type, so all implementations can inherit from it.
+All these implementations will need to have the static parameters `Tsol`, `Tdim`, `Tres`, and `var_type`, so `EulerData` is defined as an abstract type, allowing all implementations to inherit from it.
-All high level function involved in evaluating the residual will take in an argument of type `EulerData`.
+All high level functions involved in evaluating the residual will take in an argument of type `EulerData`.
 Only when low level functions need to dispatch based on which implementation is used would it take in an `EulerData_` or another implementation.

 ###Residual Evaluation